raymondkhoaho/raymondkhoaho/README.md

 I'm Raymond, a Software Engineer in Orange County, CA!
 </h3>

 I'm a Software Engineer who loves new challenges.
 I enjoy learning new things and advancing my coding knowledge.
 I really love knowing that there's always more to learn and that the field is constantly advancing.
-Looking forward to keep myself busy by always being challenged!
+Looking forward to keeping myself busy and always being challenged!

 ![alt text](https://github-readme-stats.vercel.app/api?username=raymondkhoaho&count_private=true&show_icons=true&include_all_commits=true)